Rapid7 vs CrowdStrike: Cloud Security Detection Compared

 CrowdStrike's cloud-native detection platform

 CrowdStrike is known for its pioneering Falcon platform, which decoupled security from hardware-defined network perimeters.
-The company's approach is designed to protect modern workforces and workloads, no matter the location.
+The company's approach is designed to protect modern workforces and workloads across diverse environments.
 To this end, they offer scalability and rapid deployment without on-premises hardware requirements.
 Their cloud-first architecture has contributed greatly toward CrowdStrike's position in endpoint detection and response, with recognition across industry analyst reports.

 Figure 2: The AI-native cybersecurity platform from CrowdStrike (Source: CrowdStrike)